Summer of the Seventeenth Doll (1959 film): Shooting

-Shooting began in December 1953, taking place at Pagewood Studios and Artransa Studios.
-There were some location scenes at Luna Park Melbourne and Bondi Beach.
+Shooting began on 29 December 1958, in Sydney at Pagewood Studios.
+There were some location scenes filmed at Luna Park Melbourne and Bondi Beach.
 For one scene, Sydney residents on the shore were asked to leave their lights burning to provide a romantic backdrop to the action.
-Filming wound up in February 1959.
+Leslie Norman put an advertisement in the local newspaper thanking people for doing this.